AdobeDocs/experience-manager-cloud-service.en/help/assets/approve-assets.md

    If you select the status as `Approved`, and if [Dynamic Media with OpenAPI capabilities](/help/assets/dynamic-media-open-apis-overview.md) or [Content Hub](/help/assets/product-overview.md), or both are enabled for your Experience Manager Assets, you can view `Delivery` and `Content Hub` options available in the **[!UICONTROL Approval Target]** field.

    * Select **[!UICONTROL Delivery]** to make the assets available to both Dynamic Media with OpenAPI capabilities and Content Hub.
+If you do not have Content Hub enabled, selecting this option makes the assets available to Dynamic Media with OpenAPI capabilities only.
    * Select **[!UICONTROL Content Hub]** to make the assets available to Content Hub.

     ![Approval status](/help/assets/assets/approval-status-delivery.png)